Cozy Peach Kitchen

 • Basil.
 You can't make caprese without fresh basil.
 This is a great way to use up basil from your thriving summer basil plant (or a great excuse to buy a basil plant!).

 • Balsamic reduction is made from simmering balsamic vinegar until it's reduced to a syrupy glaze.
+I recommend using high quality balsamic vinegar, as the flavor concentrates as it reduces.

 How to make balsamic glaze